INDUSTRIAL PRODUCTION INDEX

 Abstract

-The Industrial Production Index (IPI) describes the trend of industrial activity (in the strict sense) in Italy through the monthly survey of actual production volumes.
-The level of industrial production is a key factor closely related to environmental pressures.
-After diverging during the 2010–2013 period, industrial production trends in Italy have aligned with those of the main European industrial countries and the euro area average (while remaining higher).
-In 2020, the index hit the historical minimum (93.3) due to COVID-19 containment measures, which led to the closure or strong restriction of production activities.
-The industrial production rebound in 2021 (104.7) was stronger than in France and Germany but was outpaced by the euro area average.
-After stagnating between 2021 and 2022 (105.1), the index declined again in 2023 (102.5).
-The medium- to long-term trend remains positive: in 2023, the index gained 2.5 percentage points compared to the base year 2015.
-The “capital goods” group showed the highest year-over-year increase (15.5 percentage points), while mining activities experienced a sharp decline (-31.6 p.p.).
-Nearly all variability in industrial production over time is explained by changes in manufacturing activity volumes.
+The Industrial Production Index (IPI) describes, through the monthly survey of actual production volumes, the trend of Italian industrial activity (in the strict sense).
+The level of industrial production is a determinant related to environmental pressures.
+The dynamics of industrial production in Italy generally follow the trend of major European industrial countries and the euro area average (while remaining above it).
+In 2020, the series reached its historical minimum (89) due to COVID-19 pandemic control measures, which forced the closure or severe restriction of production activities.
+Industrial production recovered in 2021 (100), matching France but exceeding Germany, and aligning with the euro area average.
+After stagnation between 2021 and 2022 (100.3), the index decreased again in 2023 (98.3) and 2024 (94.4).
+Almost all of the variability in industrial production over time is explained by changes in manufacturing activity volumes.

 Description

-The overall Industrial Production Index, calculated by ISTAT, measures the change over time in the physical volume of output produced by industry (in the strict sense) and by the main industrial groupings.
-According to the ATECO 2007 classification (updated in 2022), industry in the strict sense includes sections 'B' (Mining and quarrying), 'C' (Manufacturing), 'D' (Electricity, gas, steam and air conditioning supply), and 'E' (Water supply; sewerage, waste management and remediation activities).
+The general Industrial Production Index (IPI), compiled by ISTAT, measures over time the change in the physical volume of production carried out by the industry in the strict sense and its main industrial groupings.
+According to the ATECO 2007 classification – 2022 update, the industry in the strict sense includes economic activity sections:

-The index is based on a monthly sample survey conducted directly with a longitudinal panel of around 5,400 industrial enterprises—mostly with over 20 employees—who report monthly production flows (approx. 9,500) for a representative basket of basic products (about 1,190), typically in physical quantities.
-The monthly volume of production of goods in the basket represents the broader set of productive activities in the Italian industrial sector.
+The index is based on a monthly statistical sample survey conducted on a longitudinal panel of approximately 5,400 industrial enterprises, mostly with more than 20 employees.
+These enterprises report monthly production flows (around 9,500) for a basket of elementary products (about 1,190), generally in physical quantities.
+The volume of production for the goods in the representative basket of the Italian industry is recorded monthly as the basis of the survey.

 Purpose

-The purpose is to provide a measurement of the evolution over time of economic activity in the industrial sector, expressed in terms of gross production.
-These descriptive and contextual data illustrate one of the anthropogenic (economic) drivers most closely correlated with environmental and health impacts.
+Provide a measure of the evolution over time of the output of the industrial sector, measured in terms of gross production.
+This information gives a descriptive and contextual representation of one of the anthropogenic (economic) determinants most correlated with environmental and health impacts.

 Policy relevance and utility for users